 If your child has been co-sleeping, there is quite a chance your kid likes his new bed for a day or two, and after that, he seems to be coming back to co-sleeping.
 Well, you cannot expect him to be sleeping in his bed right away.
 Obviously, he is going to have his highs and lows in this transition.

-you may need to have him sleep in your bed and shift him in his own (new) bed once he falls asleep.
+You may need to have him sleep in your bed and shift him to his own (new) bed once he falls asleep.
 He might wake up if he is a light sleeper, but consistency is the key.
-With time sleep does get better.
+With time things do get better.

 13. Do not turn your child away if he comes to you in the middle of the night

 Some nights all they want is a little snug, do not turn your child away if he wants to sleep in your bed and comes to you in the middle of the night.

 14. Do not be too rigid but stay consistent about sleeping in his own bed

 While you are training your toddler to be independently sleeping in his own bed, you cannot be losing the ground.
 Stay consistent in practicing the same routine every night.
 However, do not try to be inflexible when your child needs the comfort of his parents.